 Bankruptcy isn't always the best choice if you have a lot of property to lose.
 Or if the amounts involved are lower, or you don't want a judge deciding what you'll pay.

-If you are struggling with overwhelming debt and considering bankruptcy, debt resolution is another possible option.
-Debt resolution could be faster—and has a higher success rate—than Chapter 13 bankruptcy.
+If you are struggling with overwhelming debt and considering bankruptcy, resolution is another possible option.
+Debt resolution could help you—and it's faster, with a higher success rate than Chapter 13 bankruptcy.
 The idea is to get creditors to accept less than what you owe and forgive the rest.
 They may be willing to do this if you can show that you really can't afford to pay off all of your debt—especially if you are dealing with a financial hardship such as a divorce, a medical emergency, or a major unexpected expense.

 There's a path to a better financial future.
 Get a free debt evaluation to discuss the possible directions you could choose.